nalepae/pandarallel/docs/docs/index.md

 (`python`, `ipython`, `jupyter notebook`, `jupyter lab`, ...) is executed from [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-## Warnings
+!!! warning

-- Parallelization has a cost (instantiating new processes, sending data via shared memory, ...), so parallelization is efficient only if the amount of computation to parallelize is high enough.
+    Parallelization has a cost (instantiating new processes, sending data via shared memory, ...), so parallelization is efficient only if the amount of computation to parallelize is high enough.
 For very little amount of data, using parallelization is not always worth it.

+!!! warning

-- Displaying progress bars has a cost and may slighly increase computation time.
+    Displaying progress bars has a cost and may slighly increase computation time.

 ## Examples